 Open Data Policy

-In December 2017, Mayor-President Sharon Weston Broome and the Metropolitan Council unanimously approved Resolution 53275 that established, for the first time, a formal open data policy for our City-Parish government and is spurring an unprecedented level of transparency among our local government agencies.
+In December 2017, Mayor-President Sharon Weston Broome and the Metropolitan Council unanimously approved Resolution 53275 that established, for the first time, a formal open data policy for our City-Parish government; it has spurred an unprecedented level of transparency among our local government agencies.